groovybits/mpegts_to_s3/hls-to-udp/README.md

-# HLS VOD to MPEG-TS UDP Re-cast
+# HLS to UDP Rebroadcast MpegTS Multicast

 This Rust-based client reads from an HLS M3U8 playlist and rebroadcasts it as MPEG-TS over UDP.
 It is designed to handle the HLS produced by https://github.com/groovybits/mpegts_to_s3.git and is intended to be used as a relay for replaying that content.